OpenDriveLab/CLOVER/README.md

 Our training are conducted with **PyTorch 1.13.1**, **CUDA 11.7**, **Ubuntu 22.04**, and **NVIDIA Tesla A100 (80 GB)**.
 The closed-loop evaluation on CALVIN is run on a system with **NVIDIA RTX 3090**.

-We also did further testing with **PyTorch 2.2.0 + CUDA 11.8**, and the training also goes fine.
+We did further testing with **PyTorch 2.2.0 + CUDA 11.8**, and the training also goes fine.

 1. (Optional) We use conda to manage the environment.